 At Seacoast Turf Care, we use an organic-based lawn fertilizer that contains both micro and macronutrients to support your lawn’s health.
 Lawn bio-nutrition with organic materials will help make nutrients more accessible to your grass plants.
 This includes “microbes” (or “microorganisms”) that are beneficial to your soil health.

 These microorganisms help make the nutrients in the fertilizer more effective.
+Depending on the type of fertilizer best suited for your lawn and time of year, those nutrients will be absorbed into your lawn at different rates.
 Good lawn biology will help your lawn’s roots to absorb more of these vital plant nutrients.
 That means that we’re helping build stronger, healthier soil that will help you to grow better grass.

 As far as when to fertilize your lawn in New England, we fertilize throughout the New England lawn care schedule, just at different rates of application.
 Lawn fertilization is needed at different times of the year for various reasons.